qscgy/qscgy.github.io/_pages/3d-printing.md

 <figure class="single">
 <a href="/assets/images/B24F313C-439C-44F8-B0D9-BBF06650DB9E_1_105_c.jpeg">
 <img src="/assets/images/B24F313C-439C-44F8-B0D9-BBF06650DB9E_1_105_c.jpeg" alt=""></a>
 This is my second 3D printed US topo map.
-Unlike the first one, where I printed each state individually from a set of freely available designs, this was printed as 20 separate tiles that I created in QGIS.
-I then glued the tiles to the front of a poster frame, providing a sturdier piece than the first version.
+Unlike the first one (below), where I printed each state individually from a set of freely available designs, this was printed as 20 separate tiles that I created in QGIS.
+I then glued the tiles to the front of a poster frame, creating a sturdier piece than the first version.
 </figure>

 ## Mini topo maps